Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/development/the-shared-test-data-problem.md

 Just because using non-production environments for testing introduces the Shared Test Data Problem, doesn't mean that non-production environments themselves are bad.

-This is discussed more in Shipping Software:
+This is discussed more in [Shipping Software](shipping-software.md)